For the German text click here

 Those that hear the EP’s opener and first single ‘Welcome’ and think of a track welcoming the audience got tricked.
 The EP starts without a warning shot and LMNZ in duo with Kilifeu of Senegalese infamous crew Keur Gui, founders of the movement ‘Y’en a marre’, describe the situation and feelings of refugees in three verses to comment it all in the fourth verse.

 ‘Oh look back in history, no matter where we’re from – we were always trying to improve our situation, trying to find a nice place to raise our children…’

 Fun fact: LMNZ took the first offical press photos of the highly influencial movement ‘Y’en a marre’ in 2011 without knowing their later relevance.

 On ‘Open Up The Gates’ LMNZ takes his audience close to his side: He wishes for openness from a loved one in a seemingly desperate situation: ‘And trust me I won’t judge you, you’re afraid to show your weaknesses, we bug you ‘cuz we love you, we don’t fade, to show that we assist.
 Open up the gates let the water flow, all the pain make it audible…’

-‘Forward’ multilingually addresses the swing to the right in many countries: ‘You disturb our state, build dikes for your surge of hate… there’s many of you, not just drops in the ocean, this shit gives me fucked up emotions’.
+‘Forward’ is a multilingual anthem against rightist thinking on a global scale, racism and any other form of intolerance: ‘You disturb our state, build dikes for your surge of hate… there’s many of you, not just drops in the ocean, this shit gives me fucked up emotions’.
 In 2019 LMNZ toured through Senegal, Cameroun, Ethiopia, Togo and Ivory Coast together with his friend / the featured MC MAL ÉLEVÉ.